Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

-Proposition~\ref{lem:redCoxElt} is only proven in Section~\ref{sec:RedCoxTrafo}, as we need the results of Section~\ref{sec:Elliptic} for its proof in the case of the tubular weighted projective line.

-In Section \ref{sec:Elliptic} we will focus on the tubular case.
-We introduce the notion of an elliptic root system, which is due to Saito \cite{Sai85}, and we further recall the structure of such a root system as well as of its related generalized Weyl group (see Subsections~\ref{subsec:Basis} and \ref{subsec:EllipticWeylGroup}).
+The last three sections are devoted to the introduction of elliptic Weyl groups, their study and application to the weighted projective line of tubular type.
+In Section \ref{sec:Elliptic} we introduce the notion of an elliptic root system, which is due to Saito \cite{Sai85}, and we further recall the structure of an elliptic root system as well as its related reflection group, the elliptic Weyl group (see Sections~\ref{subsec:Basis} and \ref{subsec:EllipticWeylGroup}).
 In particular, we remind that for each elliptic root system there is an elliptic Dynkin diagram that determines the elliptic root system up to isomorphism (see Proposition~\ref{thm:SaitoClassification}).
-We show that in the tubular case the generalized Coxeter-Dynkin diagram of the root system attached to the category $\COH(\XX)$ is an elliptic Dynkin diagram.
-As a consequence we obtain that if $\XX$ is of tubular type the root system attached to $\COH(\XX)$ is elliptic (see Corollary \ref{prop:TubEllRoot}).
-We therefore call $\Phi$ a \defn{tubular elliptic root system} and the corresponding Weyl group \defn{tubular elliptic Weyl group} or shortly \defn{elliptic Weyl group} (see Section~\ref{subsec:TubEllRootSystem}).
+We show that in the tubular case the extended Coxeter-Dynkin diagram of the extended root system attached to the category $\COH(\XX)$ is an elliptic Dynkin diagram with respect to an elliptic root basis.
+As a consequence we obtain that if $\XX$ is of tubular type, then the extended root system $\Phi$ attached to $\COH(\XX)$ is elliptic and simply-laced (see Corollary \ref{prop:TubEllRoot}).
+Therefore, we call $\Phi$ a \defn{tubular elliptic root system} and the corresponding Weyl group \defn{tubular elliptic Weyl group} (see Section~\ref{subsec:TubEllRootSystem}).
+Note that they do not exhaust the classes of elliptic root systems and Weyl groups, respectively.

-The aim of the remaining part of the paper is to show that for these root systems the assumption of the transitivity of the Hurwitz action on $\Redd(c)$ in Theorem \ref{conj:WeightProjElliptic0} is fulfilled.
+In the last two sections we show that conditions (a) and (b) of Theorem~\ref{conj:WeightProjElliptic0} hold for tubular elliptic Weyl groups.